Congo clears repatriation of $500m from Kibali to Barrick Gold JV, says Bristow - Miningmx

 Bristow said in comments to the group’s numbers that forecast production of at least 500,000 ounces a year for 10 years would be derived from the firm’s resuscitated Tanzania mines – Bulyanhulu and North Mara – at a cost of production that would place them among the Canadian group’s tier one mines.

-The relationship with Tanzanian government prior to the takeover of Acacia Resources, the former owner of the mines, had been restored, he added.
+Bristow added that the relationship with Tanzanian government had been restored following the “destruction” wrought by the former owner of the mines, Acacia Resources.

 Tanzania president, John Magafuli, suspended Acacia’s gold-in-concentrate exports amid claims the former UK-listed group had failed to pay tax for 20 years.
 After the merger of Randgold Resources and Barrick – the latter owning about 64% of Acacia – the mines were consolidated into the merged group.